Ethiopia Gets Its First Female President

 "And the second thing is it will really change the narrative that you know women cannot hold political leadership positions or they cannot contribute much — you know, all those kinds of different narratives that there are now.
 They're now going to be changed."

-With women in power, she says, it will bring new qualities and leadership styles to Ethiopia's government, and provide inspiration for the next generation of girls.
+With women in power, she says, it will bring new qualities and leadership styles to Ethiopia's government and provide inspiration for the next generation of girls.

 Metasebia calls the political changes "a huge leap" in the generations-long struggle for gender equality in the country.